Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 Wikipedia – Borgo Parrini

-An encyclopedic entry on the history, origins, and characteristics of the village, with historical notes and a description of its artistic revival.
+An encyclopaedic page about the history, origin and characteristics of the village, with historical notes and a description of its artistic rebirth.

 https://it.wikipedia.org/wiki/Borgo_Parrini